Social Icons

 Directed by Stanley Tong

-As you are watching this movie you keep getting the feeling that something is missing.
-Then when you finally put your finger on it, you start to wonder why Jackie did not just restrict the movie to Hong Kong as he did in the first three films.
+As you watch this movie, you keep getting the feeling that something is missing.
+Then, when you finally put your finger on it, you start to wonder why Jackie didn’t just restrict the movie to Hong Kong like he did in the first three films.

-There he was an Hong Kong cop whom trouble follows every where he goes.
-Here he moved his base from Hong Kong to moving about Europe.
-This international version of Police Story lacked the intensity of the previous three films and the movie falls in the grade of those Jackie films that are just average.
+In those films, he was a Hong Kong cop whom trouble followed everywhere he went.
+Here, his base is moved from Hong Kong to various locations across Europe.
+This international version of Police Story lacks the intensity of the previous three films, and the movie falls into the category of those Jackie films that are just average.

-The movie plot has Jackie being asked to work with the CIA.
-This was supposed to be a quick task which will also be a form of vacation for Jackie.
-The case was for him to follow a girl who is believed to be the lover of a person-of-interest.
+The plot has Jackie being asked to work with the CIA.
+It’s supposed to be a quick task, which also serves as a sort of vacation for Jackie.
+His assignment is to follow a girl believed to be the lover of a person of interest.
+This leads Jackie to Russia, where he’s then working with Russian intelligence while still tracing the person of interest.

-He was enjoying his new assignment because it also took him to Australia, so all this travel was good for him and he saw his assignment as fun.
-Everything changed when the person-of-interest a nuclear scientist caught Jackie and told him that Jackie is way over his head in the case and there is more to what is going on than he knows.
+He enjoys the new assignment because it also takes him to Australia.
+So all this travel is good for him, and he sees his assignment as fun.
+Everything changes when the person of interest, a nuclear scientist, catches Jackie and tells him that he’s way over his head and that there’s more to this case than he knows.

-Now Jackie is torn and wanted to leave, to go back to Hong Kong, when his present knowledge upgrade puts his life in danger.
-Now Jackie must survive and also resolve the case.
+Now Jackie is torn and wants to leave, to go back to Hong Kong.
+But his newly gained knowledge puts his life in danger.
+Jackie must now survive and also resolve the case.

-So Jackie being on his own in foreign soil, just felt odd and did not fit the formula they have crafted and have worked in the first three movies.
+So Jackie being on his own in foreign soil just felt odd and didn’t fit the formula they had crafted and that worked in the first three movies.

-The movie like Police Story 3: Supercop was not directed by Jackie Chan (like the first two films were) but by Stanley Tong.
-Also this movie will be the first not written by Jackie, (as he co-wrote the first three).
+Like Police Story 3: Supercop, this movie was not directed by Jackie Chan (as the first two films were), but by Stanley Tong.
+Also, this movie is the first not written by Jackie (as he co-wrote the first three).

 Now, this is an okay movie to see, but I can tell you now that you may be disappointed by the plot and the way the screenplay is crafted.